 Janet Lewis was a novelist, poet, and short-story writer whose literary career spanned almost the entire twentieth century.
 The New York Times has praised her novels as “some of the 20th century’s most vividly imagined and finely wrought literature.”
 Born and educated in Chicago, she lived in California for most of her adult life and taught at both Stanford University and the University of California at Berkeley.
 Her works include The Wife of Martin Guerre (1941), The Trial of Sören Qvist (1947), The Ghost of Monsieur Scarron (1959), Good-Bye, Son and Other Stories (1946), and Poems Old and New (1982).

-Listed in: Poetry · Women Poets · Women Authors · Short Stories · Literary Fiction · American Literature · Fiction · Literary Studies
+Listed in: Poetry · Women Poets · Women Authors · Short Stories (single author) · Literary Fiction · American Literature · Fiction · Literary Studies

 This is the first digital version of Cases of Circumstantial Evidence, a collection of three historical novels by noted American writer Janet Lewis.